krtb/they-elect-backend/README.md

 * Back-End API for `They Elect` app
 * Makes calls to the `OpenFEC API`
 * Currently hosted with: `Heroku`
-* Front-End of application built with React, can be found here:
+* Front-End of application built with React, can be found here: [They Elect](https://github.com/krtb/they-elect)

 ## Prerequisites prior to installation
 * Have `NPM` installed